Ensibuuko/database-admin-assignment/README.md

 # Getting Started

+Warning, there's a large SQL file of ~46MB to download as part of this repository.

-1. Clone this repo && `cd` into it
+1. Clone this repo && `cd` into it.
-1. Run `cp .env.example .env`
+1. Run `cp .env.example .env`.
+1. Unzip `database/imports/db-admin-assignment.sql.zip`, leaving the SQL file in that directory.
+1. Run `mv database/imports/db-admin-assignment.sql.zip ..` to move the zip file out of the folder.
-1. Run `docker-compose up -d`
+1. Run `docker-compose up -d`.

+The SQL file should automatically import into the database if the steps above were followed correctly.

+If not, please connect to the database using the credentials below and import the SQL file manually.

 # Verify the Installation

 After completing the **Getting Started** section, the following should work for you:
-1. Visit [http://localhost:9081](http://localhost:9081) to see the welcome page.
+1. Visit [http://localhost:8091](http://localhost:8091) to see the welcome page.
 1. Connect to the mysql DB using these credentials:
     1. host:        127.0.0.1
     1. port:        3311